You have been caring for your loved one for years. As they get sicker, they’ve started to need more and more help and you need more support.

 Along with the FAST score, your loved one’s physician will look for cognitive signs of hospice readiness, including:

-- Being unable to speak or communicate meaningfully
+• Being unable to speak or communicate meaningfully

-- Saying words or phrases only occasionally
+• Saying words or phrases only occasionally

-- Being unaware of their where they are or of recent experiences
+• Being unaware of their where they are or of recent experiences

-The Importance of Early Enrollment in Hospice
+The Importance of Starting Hospice Early

 It’s natural to be hesitant about starting hospice.
 It means accepting that the end of life is near for your loved one and stopping treatments that you had hoped would cure their illness.